tanvik7072/Flower-Classification-with-Deep-Learning/README.md

 ## Overview

-This project focuses on training a deep learning model to classify images of flowers
+This project focuses on training a deep learning model to classify images of flowers, and was completed as a part of the AI programming with Python Nanodegree by Udacity .

 ## Model Architecture